idressos/yandex-mail-downloader/README.md

 You can also choose to:
 * Save the emails in Mbox format by supplying the `--mbox` flag
 * Only download emails newer than X days by using the `--max-age` parameter
+* Skip downloading certain mailboxes with the `--exclude` parameter

 The script will automatically create a folder for each mailbox and save the emails inside it.